Mid and South Essex Healthcare Libraries

 eLearning Hub (formerly CPD Online) (for EPUT doctors only)

 CPD Online is the learning resource for mental health professionals from the Royal College of Psychiatrists.
 This self-teaching and online learning resource offers a wealth of online learning modules and podcasts covering a vast range of topics.
 It provides a flexible, interactive way of keeping up to date with progress in mental health, and complements the College's other long-established CPD activities such as Advances in Psychiatric Treatment.

-Email our OpenAthens Administrator to request access to CPD Online if you are employed as a Doctor.
+Email our OpenAthens Administrator to request access to eLearning Hub if you are employed as a Doctor.
 You need to provide your NHS OpenAthens username.

 HSJ (for senior staff at MSE)